Jacquelin Gouniai, LPC, PsyD

 My Education and Training

 I am a Licensed Professional Counselor on the island of Guam (a U.S. territory in the Pacific; Guam license number: LPC-156).
-I received my PsyD in Psychology from California Southern University.
-Currently, I am completing an OCD specialized postdoctoral fellowship under the mentorship, supervision, and license of Kimberly Glazier Leonte, PhD.
+As I am not licensed in Massachusetts, for my clients at Clearview Horizons, I am working under the supervision and license of Kimberly Glazier Leonte, PhD.

 My post-graduate clinical training was conducted at International Behavioral Health.
 There, I provided therapy to child, adolescent, and adult clients with a range of conditions, including but not limited to, OCD, social anxiety, generalized anxiety, panic attacks, specific phobias, and depression.
 My graduate school training provided me extensive experiences in both child and adult in-patient and out-patient settings.
 Similar to my post-graduate training, I provided therapy for a range of clinical conditions and interpersonal conflicts.

-I received both my Master of Science in Clinical Psychology and bachelor’s degree from the University of Guam (UOG).
+I received both my Master of Science in Clinical Psychology and bachelor’s degree from the University of Guam (UOG) and my PsyD in Psychology from California Southern University.
 I am now an Adjunct Professor in the Psychology department at UOG.
 The process of teaching psychology provides me critical opportunities to better articulate and further expand my theoretical grounding, which in turn continues to refine my clinical practice.
 For a more in-depth look at my clinical experiences please refer to my curriculum vitae.

 My Areas of Specialty